AaltoSciComp/scicomp-docs/triton/tut/gpu.rst

 .. exercise:: GPU 1: Test nvidia-smi

    Run ``nvidia-smi`` on a GPU node with ``srun``.
 Use ``slurm history`` to check which GPU node you ended up on.
-Try setting a constraint to force a different GPU architecture.

 .. exercise:: GPU 2: Running the example